firstbatchxyz/dkn-compute-launcher/README.md

 It is packed with many features:

-- [x] **Environment Editor**: You can change various settings such as your wallet, ports and API keys, all without leaving the launcher.
+- [x] **Settings Menu**: You can change various settings such as your wallet, ports and API keys, all without leaving the launcher.
 You can also open a raw text-editor in terminal.
 - [x] **Model Selection**: You can choose your models with a nice menu.
 - [x] **Model Benchmarking**: You can measure TPS for Ollama models to see if your machine can handle them.
-- [x] **Automatic Updates**: Launcher will automatically update a running compute node when there is an update & restart it; furthermore, it will update & replace its own binary when there is a new launcher!
+- [x] **Automatic Updates**: Launcher will automatically update a running compute node when there is an update & restart it; furthermore, it will update itself when there is a new launcher as well!
 - [x] **Version Control**: You can select & run a specific compute node release.
 - [x] **Auto-detect Ollama**: Launcher will check Ollama if you are using it's model, and start its server if required.